ZupIT/horusec-docs/content/en/web/services/manager/introduction.md

 ---
 title: Overview
 weight: 30
-description: 'On this section you will find information about Horusec-Manager.'
+description: In this section you will find information about Horusec-Manager.
 ---

 ---

 ## What is it?

 Manager is Horusec's  graphical interface, which is possible to: